Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

 A challenging feature of this second coupling is that, in order to realize the displacement operator $D_{-\alpha_1}$, Bob needs to interact with the same field observables as Alice did in her first interaction.
 However, these are the same observables with which Bob already had to interact in his first coupling.
 This raises the question of how Bob can access the field observables, which are propagating at the speed of light, at two different points in time.

-A simple answer to this question is to put the entire setup in a Dirichlet cavity: Here Bob could just wait for Alice's signal to return to him after being reflected by the cavity walls and implement $V^{(2)}$ then.
+A simple answer to this question is to put the entire setup in a Dirichlet cavity: Here Bob can just wait for Alice's signal to return to him after it is reflected by the cavity walls, and implement $V^{(2)}$ then.
 (Since Bob's second and third coupling, which will be defined in \eqref{eq:V3}, always commute by construction, Bob can swap the order of the second and third couplings if necessary.)
 In free Minkowski spacetime the situation is more difficult: in this setting, in order to access the observables to which Alice coupled at two different points in time, Bob's detector profile would have to shift along with the signal's propagation, at the speed of light.

-Leaving aside the fact that this would require the detector to move at the speed of light, this scenario raises the more fundamental issue of faster-than-light \emph{signalling}.
-In order for the interaction of Bob and the field on the left boundary of Bob's detector profile during the first interaction $V^{(1)}$ to have an influence on the interaction on the right boundary of Bob's detector profile during the second interaction $V^{(2)}$, the information obtained in the first interaction would have to propagate faster than light across the detector.
+Furthermore, we note that a model that assigns finite spatial extension to the detector fully respects causality if predictions are restricted to timescales longer than the light-crossing time of the detector's spatial extension \cite{martin-martinez_causality_2015}.
+On shorter scales, the assumption of spatially extended detectors leads to the problematic implication that the interaction between the detector and the field takes places simultaneously at space-like separated points.
+For example, in the protocol at hand, in order for the interaction of Bob and the field on the left boundary of Bob's detector profile during the first interaction $V^{(1)}$ to have an influence on the interaction on the right boundary of Bob's detector profile during the second interaction $V^{(2)}$, the information obtained in the first interaction would have to propagate faster than light across the detector.

-Therefore, in free Minkowski spacetime, the simple model we employ here is at conflict with causality on scales comparable to the extension of the detector profile function.
-It is conceivable that this problem could be resolved by more complex sequences of interactions between Bob and the field.
-For instance, Bob's detector profile could be divided into intervals, and accordingly the interaction between detector and field would be factorized into interactions within the individual intervals.
-It might then be possible to find a product of interaction operators resembling $V^{(2)}V^{(1)}$, such that the interactions realized within any given interval are preceded only by the interactions in the intervals to their right.
-This would restore causality as the number of intervals is increased, since in this scheme causality would only be violated on the scale of the length of the intervals.